lolnetnz/BungeeProxy/README.md

 BungeeProxy is a BungeeCord plugin that enables compatibility with HAProxy's PROXY v1 and v2 protocols.

+# IMPORTANT

+BungeeProxy is not required if you are running a version of BungeeCord built after July 1st 2017.

+To enable Proxy support with BungeeCord set `proxy_protocol=true` in the `config.yml`

 ## What's HAProxy?

 [HAProxy](http://www.haproxy.org/) is a high performance, open-source Load Balancer and Reverse Proxy for TCP-based services.